mikeizbicki/ucr-cs100/assignments/hw/hw3-piping/README.md

 You MAY discuss with other students in general terms how to use the unix functions.

-You SHOULD talk to other students about test cases.
+You are ENCOURAGED to talk with other students about test cases.
 You are allowed to freely share ideas in this regard.

+You are ENCOURAGED to look at [bash's source code](https://www.gnu.org/software/bash/) for inspiration.

 ### grading